larsknausenberger/larsknausenberger/README.md

 ## I'm an application engineer at [B&R](https://www.br-automation.com/), stationed in Munich
 - 🔭 I’m currently working on a personal website!
 - 🌱 I’m currently learning [FastAPI](https://fastapi.tiangolo.com/)
-- 👯 I’m looking to collaborate with other parents for child care 😉
 - ⚡ I like programming, reading books and being outside

 ### Connect with me: